 1 – The first and foremost advice about iPhone security is: never leave your iPhone unlocked.
 This rule applies to all portable or mobile devices that contain personal or sensitive data.
 On the iPhone, this can be accomplished by enabling the auto-lock feature.

-4 – Wi-Fi connectivity is another must have function of iPhone.
-It lets you connect to and enjoy high speed internet when you are in range of a Wi-Fi hotspot.
+4 – Wi-Fi connectivity is another must-have function of the iPhone.
+It lets you connect to and enjoy high-speed internet when you are in the range of a Wi-Fi hotspot.
 But ignoring necessary precautionary measures before connecting to a wireless network can have serious repercussions.
-Before connecting your iPhone to a Wi-Fi network, you must check your network for Wi-Fi protected access or any other wireless security protocol.
+Before connecting your iPhone to a Wi-Fi network, you must check your network for Wi-Fi-protected access or any other wireless security protocol.

 7 – While surfing the Internet via your iPhone, always make sure you are using a secure and safe browser with all its safety and security mechanisms on and working.
 The popup blocker must be active and working, and you may also check the cookies settings to increase security.
 To protect your iPhone from unauthorized usage, always set the device usage restrictions according to the way you use your iPhone.

 8 – Always keep your iPhone protected and secure by keeping up with Apple’s updates.
 You have to manually download and apply these updates, so always stay aware of the developments.